Drakus1/Dota2AndroidApp/README.md

 # Dota2AndroidApp

-This is a community project born from this Reddit Thread : https://redd.it/6za0n3
+This is a community project born from this [Reddit Thread](https://redd.it/6za0n3)

 &nbsp;